fsharp/fsharp.org/math/index.md

 ---

-F# is well-suited to numerical and statistical programming because f its functional-first design, which focuses on the definition of functions to transform data.
-The functional style is often a natural translation of the underlying mathematics.
+F# is well-suited to numerical and statistical programming because of its functional-first design, which focuses on the definition of functions to transform data and gives a natural translation of the underlying mathematics.

 Numerical programming is CPU-intensive so efficient execution is essential.
 F# executes as native code through pre-compilation and/or [JIT compilers](http://en.wikipedia.org/wiki/Just-in-time_compilation).
 F# integrates highly optimized, native code libraries such as the Intel [Math Kernel Library (MKL)](http://software.intel.com/en-us/intel-mkl) through libraries like [Math.NET Numerics](http://numerics.mathdotnet.com/).